hellloxiaotian/hellloxiaotian.github.io/index.md

 ## Academic Activities (学术活动)

+2021-09: A conference paper was accepted by ACPR

 CCF  Member/IEEE  Member/ CAAI Member/SAAI Member

 Associate editor for the International Journal of Image and Graphics